 National Westminster Bank | Mortgage term plus 30 years. |

-Engaging our service will provide you better control over the value of your Henllys leasehold, as your property will be more valuable and marketable in relation to the lease length should you decide to sell.
-The conveyancers that we work with are well versed in the legislation handling many hundreds of lease extensions or freehold purchase transactions.
+Retaining our service will provide you better control over the value of your Henllys leasehold, as your property will be more valuable and saleable in relation to the lease length should you wish to sell.
+The conveyancing solicitors that we work with have a in-depth market knowledge handling many hundreds of lease extensions or freehold purchase transactions.